Calbabreaker/dotfiles/README.md

 # Dotfiles

-Cool dot files for NeoVim, zsh, xmonad, and alacritty and other random programs.
+Cool dot files for Neovim, zsh, xmonad, and alacritty and other random programs.

 ## Setup